octobercms/docs/plugin-extending.md

 <a name="extending-with-events"></a>
 ## Extending with events

-Plugins are primarily extended using the [Event service](../services/events) to inject or modify the functionality of core classes and other plugins.
+The [Event service](../services/events) is the primary way to inject or modify the functionality of core classes or other plugins.
+This service can be imported for use in any class by adding `use Event;` to the top of your PHP file (after the namespace statement) to import the Event facade.

 <a name="subscribing-to-events"></a>
 ### Subscribing to events

 The most common place to subscribe to an event is the `boot` method of a [Plugin registration file](registration#registration-methods).
-For example, when a user is first registered you might want to add them to a third party mailing list, this could be achieved by subscribing to a **rainlab.user.register** global event.
+For example, when a user is first registered you might want to add them to a third party mailing list, this could be achieved by subscribing to a `rainlab.user.register` global event.

     public function boot()
     {
-        Event::listen('rainlab.user.register', function($user) {
+        Event::listen('rainlab.user.register', function ($user) {
             // Code to register $user->email to mailing list });
     }

 The same can be achieved by extending the model's constructor and using a local event.

-    User::extend(function($model) {
+    User::extend(function ($model) {
-        $model->bindEvent('user.register', function() use ($model) {
+        $model->bindEvent('user.register', function () use ($model) {
             // Code to register $model->email to mailing list });
     });

 <a name="declaring-events"></a>
-### Declaring events
+### Declaring / Firing  events

-You can declare events globally or locally, below is an example of declaring a global event:
+You can fire events globally (through the Event service) or locally.

-    Event::fire('acme.blog.beforePost', ['first parameter', 'second parameter']);

-The local equivalent requires the code be in context of the calling object.

-    $this->fireEvent('blog.beforePost', ['first parameter', 'second parameter']);
+Local events are fired by calling `fireEvent()` on an instance of an object that implements `October\Rain\Support\Traits\Emitter`.
+Since local events are only fired on a specific object instance, it is not required to namespace them as it is less likely that a given project would have multiple events with the same name being fired on the same objects within a local context.

+    $this->fireEvent('post.beforePost', [$firstParam, $secondParam]);

+Global events are fired by calling `Event::fire()`.
+As these events are global across the entire application, it is best practice to namespace them by including the vendor information in the name of the event.
+If your plugin Author is ACME and the plugin name is Blog, then any global events provided by the ACME.Blog plugin should be prefixed with `acme.blog`.

+    Event::fire('acme.blog.post.beforePost', [$firstParam, $secondParam]);

-> **Note:** It is good practice to put the local event before the global event, so local events take priority.
+If both global & local events are provided at the same place it's best practice to fire the local event before the global event so that the local event takes priority.
+Additionally, the global event should provide the object instance that the local event was fired on as the first parameter.

+    $this->fireEvent('post.beforePost', [$firstParam, $secondParam]);
+    Event::fire('rainlab.blog.beforePost', [$this, $firstParam, $secondParam]);

 Once this event has been subscribed to, the parameters are available in the handler method.
 For example:

     // Global
-    Event::listen('acme.blog.beforePost', function($param1, $param2) {
+    Event::listen('acme.blog.post.beforePost', function ($post, $param1, $param2) {
-        echo 'Parameters: ' . $param1 . ' ' . $param2;
+        Log::info($post->name . 'posted.
+Parameters: ' . $param1 . ' ' . $param2);
     });

     // Local
-    $this->bindEvent('blog.beforePost', function($param1, $param2) {
+    $post->bindEvent('post.beforePost', function ($param1, $param2) use ($post) {
-        echo 'Parameters: ' . $param1 . ' ' . $param2;
+        Log::info($post->name . 'posted.
+Parameters: ' . $param1 . ' ' . $param2);
     });

 <a name="backend-view-events"></a>
-## Extending back-end views
+## Extending backend views

-Sometimes you may wish to allow a back-end view file or partial to be extended, such as a toolbar.
-This is possible using the `fireViewEvent` method found in all back-end controllers.
+Sometimes you may wish to allow a backend view file or partial to be extended, such as a toolbar.
+This is possible using the `fireViewEvent` method found in all backend controllers.

 Place this code in your view file:

     <div class="footer-area-extension">
-        <?= $this->fireViewEvent('backend.auth.extendSigninView') ?>
+        <?= $this->fireViewEvent('backend.auth.extendSigninView', [$firstParam]) ?>
     </div>

 This will allow other plugins to inject HTML to this area by hooking the event and returning the desired markup.

-    Event::listen('backend.auth.extendSigninView', function($controller) {
+    Event::listen('backend.auth.extendSigninView', function ($controller, $firstParam) {
         return '<a href="#">Sign in with Google!</a>';
     });